Robbie632/Robbie632.github.io/lessons/front_end/DOM_scripting_and_events/lesson_plan.md

+# Lesson Plan

+1. Go through any questions since last session
-1. Go through flexbox recap exercises from previous lesson.
+2. Go through flexbox recap exercises from previous lesson.
-2. Go through exercise traversing_dom, go through first 4 then leave the rest for student in own time
+3. Go through exercise traversing_dom, go through first 5 then leave the rest for student in own time
-3. Go through to_do exercise, go through first 3 exercises, then leave the rest for the student in own time
+4. Go through to_do exercise, go through first two exercise, then leave the rest for the student in own time
-4. Go through event_exercise, go through first 3 exercises, then leave rest for student
+5. Go through event_exercise, go through first 3 exercises, then leave rest for student
-5. Should now have foundation for dark mode button for portfolio, start work on this
+6. Should now have foundation for dark mode button for portfolio, start work on this